dcunited001/dcunited001.github.io/_drafts/speed-of-thought-2-social-physics.md

 miles to bear news of it's victory.
 Every marathon you run is part of a millenia-old celebration of being the first to deliver a message.

-In Kublai Khan's 13th century Mongol invasion of Japan, a typhoon decimated the Mongol's forces.
-How would signalling change our interpretation of this story?
-What if it wasn't just blind luck, but a Hail Mary?
-The Japanese knew war was brewing, which would be obvious for years before.
-If the Japanese baited the Mongols into attacking at just the right time, it changed the course of history, but how would it be possible?
-It obviously couldn't have been a strategy for winning war, but a tactic partly based on luck.
-There are around thirty typhoons per year.
-They form with regularity and three hit the Japanese mainland, usually the southwestern islands of Kyushu and Shikoku.
-They mostly contained the invasion, using fortifications to prevent full-scale landing, increasing the length of time & probability that a divine wind would hit.
-The sails of the common Wokou ships would not enable them to sail fast in a typhoon... or without sinking.

-If the Japanese baited the
-Mongols into attacking at just the right time, then they changed the course of history.
-Why?
-If this is so, it is because they had the right information and the Mongol navy, mostly docked on the coast of Japan didn't.
-This may have been pure luck.
-It's certainly not widely known as anything else.)

-I believe that the dissemination of information was somehow responsible for this.
-I don't know how it would be possible or the exact details.

 ###

 - population growth/movement was tightly coupled to economic